Junrongh/asmDataset/README.md

 Here is the master program for Carnegie Mellon University Material Science Department.

-##		Test-Learn
+##		Test&Learning

-Floder Test-Learn is the current Testing & Learning methods which may be used in the future programming
+Floder Test&Learning is the current Testing & Learning methods which may be used in the future programming